 Best home and auto bundle: State Farm

-If you're shopping for lower rates on auto insurance as well as for homeowners insurance, then State Farm is probably the best insurer to start with.
-When we calculated the discount that each insurer offers to customers that bundle auto and home coverage, the quotes from State Farm showed the greatest potential savings.
+If you're shopping for lower rates for both home and auto insurance, then State Farm is probably the best insurer to start with.
+When we calculated the discount that each insurer offers customers who bundle auto and home coverage, the quotes from State Farm showed the greatest potential savings.

-According to our research, the home insurance rates calculated from State Farm went down by 22% to 30% when we added an auto insurance policy.
-In nearly every zip code, the discount for bundling with State Farm was greater than with any other insurer we analyzed.
+Homeowners insurance from State Farm costs $1,510 per year or $126 per month, on average.
+State Farm's home insurance rates went down by an additional 22% to 30% when we added an auto insurance policy.
+In most cases, the discount for bundling with State Farm is greater than with any other insurer we analyzed.

-Choosing State Farm for your homeowners insurance offers other advantages besides competitive bundling discounts.
-It's not only the largest insurer for American homeowners but also maintains an NAIC complaint index of 0.2.
-This means that State Farm is also one of the top choices for anyone concerned with getting great customer service from their home insurance company.
+Choosing State Farm for your homeowners insurance offers other advantages besides competitive discounts.
+Not only is it the largest insurer for American homeowners, but it also received a score of 835 out of 1,000 from J.D.
+Power — above the national average of 825.
+This means that State Farm is also one of the top choices for anyone who values excellent customer service from their home insurance company.

 Best for veterans: USAA